mickael-menu/ShadowVim/Documentation/Research/Xcode.md

 ## Color scheme

 The color scheme from Xcode (`defaults read -app xcode`) could be used for the ShadowVim status bar.

+## Completion popup

+When the Xcode completion popup is visible, we need to intercept the `<CR>` key and also apply the completed changes back to Neovim's buffer.

+To identify the popup, we can look for the `selectedRowsChanged` AX event for an element with an identifier `_XC_COMPLETION_TABLE_`.
+When the completion popup is dismissed, and its `visibleRows` is empty.
+The Accessibility Inspector indicates that this element has the class `DVTTextCompletionTableView`.

+## Fix-it suggestions

+When a fix-it is suggested by Xcode, we can look for the matching element (class `SourceEditor.LineAnnotationAccessibility`) and perform the Press action to trigger it.